Anita B. Brody

 Anita Jane Brody (née Blumstein; born May 25, 1935), also known as Anita Blumstein Brody, is a senior United States district judge of the United States District Court for the Eastern District of Pennsylvania.

 Education and career

 Brody was born in Brooklyn, New York.
 She earned a Bachelor of Arts degree from Wellesley College in 1955, and a Juris Doctor from Columbia Law School in 1958.
 Brody was a deputy assistant state attorney general in New York from 1958 to 1959.
-From 1973 to 1981 she was in private practice in Philadelphia.
-In 1981 Brody was appointed by Pennsylvania Governor Richard Thornburgh, and then elected a Judge of the Court of Common Pleas for Montgomery County, Pennsylvania, which is part of the Philadelphia Metropolitan Area.
+From 1973 to 1981, she was in private practice in Philadelphia.
+In 1981, Brody was appointed by Pennsylvania Governor Richard Thornburgh, and then elected a Judge of the Court of Common Pleas for Montgomery County, Pennsylvania, which is part of the Philadelphia Metropolitan Area.
+In 1989, she was the Republican nominee for a seat on the Pennsylvania Supreme Court, but was defeated by Democrat Ralph Cappy.

 Federal judicial service

 Brody was nominated by President George H. W. Bush on November 22, 1991, to the United States District Court for the Eastern District of Pennsylvania, to a new seat created as a result of the passage of 104 Stat.
 5089.
 She was confirmed by the United States Senate on September 2, 1992, and received her commission on October 2, 1992.